Skip to main content

 Progesterone, known for its role in the menstrual cycle and pregnancy, also contributes to mood stability and sleep quality.
 These hormones do not operate in isolation; their levels and interactions profoundly influence systemic health.

 The influence of these hormones extends directly to the cardiovascular system, the body’s central circulatory network.
-Hormones affect blood vessel elasticity, regulation, lipid metabolism, and inflammatory responses.
+Hormones affect blood vessel elasticity, blood pressure regulation, lipid metabolism, and inflammatory responses.
 For instance, balanced hormonal profiles support healthy endothelial function, the inner lining of blood vessels, which is critical for maintaining vascular tone and preventing plaque formation.
 A disruption in these hormonal signals can predispose the cardiovascular system to various challenges, impacting long-term heart and vessel resilience.

 Hormonal balance represents a dynamic state, essential for maintaining the body’s intricate communication network and supporting cardiovascular resilience.